 Let’s not forget about texting, the most popular way to give using your smartphone.
 Last year, almost 50% of donations came from a text link.
 You can send out links via text or encourage your donors to give through a text message.

 The process of matching gifts is when a company matches employee donations.
 90% of companies offer some kind of matching gift program.
-These programs help companies give back and help donors give twice as much.
-Tools like Double the Donation make these programs easy to market and implement.
+This is because these programs help companies give back while helping donors give twice as much.
+If you're interested in matching gifts, consider using a tool like Double the Donation to make these programs easy to market and implement.

-Companies give volunteer grants when their employees have volunteered a certain amount of hours.
+Companies give volunteer grants when their employees have volunteered a certain number of hours.
 This encourages employees to donate their time and holds businesses accountable for charitable giving.
-Volunteering can serve as a great team or company outing, too.
+Volunteering can serve as a great team (or company) outing, too.

 Corporate grants are sums of money that companies and corporations give to nonprofit organizations.
 Companies can either give these grants directly to an organization or choose from a pool of grant applicants.
 Nonprofits should look out for grant opportunities and ways to apply for corporate funding.

 In-kind donations describe non-monetary items given to nonprofits from companies and businesses.
 They usually include food, drinks, or supplies for an event, free professional services like accounting or legal services, or equipment for a construction project.
 In-kind donations are typically accepted from businesses with which a nonprofit already has a relationship.